Replit vs GitHub Codespaces: The complete comparison guide

 • One-click deployment for web apps and APIs

-• Real-time collaboration with live cursors and chat
+• Real-time collaborative coding with live cursors and chat

 • Built-in database and authentication